pothikapp/link/README.md

-# link
+## Pothik Link Redirector

-Pothik Link Redirector
+A simple repository to redirect users to another link.